How to end a fixed term tenancy early

 Leave early anyway

 Your tenancy will end automatically if the landlord lets the property to someone else.
-Once a new tenancy begins, you're no longer liable for rent.
+You're no longer responsible for rent when a new tenancy starts.

 You can help your landlord find a new tenant more quickly if you: